jensopetersen/merula/implementing-standoff-annotation.md

 There are two kinds of annotation:

-* Annotations that affect the text stream; these consist of editorial annotations, typified by <app> and <choice>.
+* Annotations that affect the text stream; these consist of editorial annotations, typified by `<app>` and `<choice>`.
 By means of these annotations, TEI encodes several text versions at the same time, making the text fork each time the text stream passes through them.
-* The remaining annotations that do not affect the text stream, but "decorate" text spans; these consist of
+* The remaining annotations that do not affect the text either
-  * inline feature markup
+	* "decorate" text spans, as inline feature markup, 	* empty elements such as milestone elements, or
-  * attributes
+	* attributes attached to elements.

+The present implementation does not address structural markup, only inline markup (and attributes, also on text block structural markup).
+Empty elements that are siblings of structural markup are also not handled.
+The beginnings of a standoff approach to structural markup can be found in block-app.xq and block-app-notes.xml.

 ###Text layers

 A TEI project using the projected standoff editor starts with the transcription of a text.
 This transcription is, in the framework of the standoff editor, fixed and immutable.
-Since the idea behind the standoff editor is to encode all inline markup in standoff annotations, the transcription consists of text in block-level markup with @xml:ids as the only "inline" annotation.
+Since the idea behind the standoff editor is to encode all inline markup in standoff annotations, the transcription consists of text in block-level markup with @xml:ids.

-The transcription is stored as canonicalized XML.
-The stability of the transcription is guaranteed by (automatically applied) hash annotations that first target each text node and then target the hashes of the block-level hash annotations in document order.
+The transcription is stored as canonicalized and Unicode-normalized XML.
+The stability of the transcription is guaranteed by hash annotations that first target each text node and then target the hashes of the block-level hash annotations in document order.
 This ensures that no changes can occur unnoticed.
 Once a transcription has been established, the text can only change through text-critical annotations.
+If the transcription aims to represent a definite edition and mistakes of transcription are found, these are corrected by text-critical annotations in which the TEI text is referred to as a witness.

-The transcription is called "the base text" and a text established through text-critical annotations is called "the target text."
+The transcription is called "the base text" and a text established through text-critical annotations is called a "target text."
+The standoff editor can operate with more than one target text.

 A target text is virtual, constructed on the fly by applying the text-critical annotations to the base text.
 Like the base text, it consists of text in block-level TEI elements only, with @xml:ids as the only attributes.
+For reasons of indexing and search, it may be necessary to store target texts, but the editor should not require this to be done.

-Text-critical annotations always target the base text.
-Different target texts are possible, so each feature annotation must refer to a specification of how the target text is constructed.
+Text-critical annotations always target the base text, whereas feature annotations always target a target text (the terminology here needs more thought here …).
+It may well be that only one target text is operated with, but as different target texts are possible, each feature annotation must refer to a specification of how the target text is constructed.

+The different target texts that a document make possible are specified in the document's header in the form of an XQuery function that transforms base-text plus text-critical annotations into the target text in question.

 This means that the first choice the annotator has to make is whether

-* to view the base text in order to make text-critical annotations, or
+* to view the base text (side by side with existing text-critical annotations) in order to a new make text-critical annotation, or
-* to view a target text in order to make feature annotations
+* to view a target text (alongside existing feature annotations) in order to make a new feature annotation.

-If additional text-critical annotations affect the already existing feature annotations, they will be kept in sync.
+If additional text-critical annotations affect the already existing feature annotations, they should be kept in sync.
+To a large extent, this can be done automatically, but human intervention is required to solve certain hard cases.

 ###Annotation targets

 There are the following targets of annotation:

 * element annotations which either
-	* target a span of text (in the base text or the target text) by means of offset, range and distance from preceding text node
+	* target a span of text (in the base text or a target text) by means of an offset, a range and the element's node distance from the nearest preceding text node or its position in its parent's child node sequence
-	* target another element, localised by document order
+	* target an element located in this way, through its annotation, with contents consisting of text or mixed contents (a way of handling mixed contents in annotations is being worked out)
 * attribute annotations

 ###Annotation formats